 10. Relax in the Botanical garden

 At night, the trees light up too, giving this peaceful garden a fairy world vibes.
 On Saturdays, they also run a free music session at Gigs & Picnics in the botanical garden.
-Get your blanket, picnic basket and you are set for the day!
+Get your blanket and picnic basket, and you are set for the day!

 11. Indigenous culture and shop in Queen Street Mall

-Interestingly at the top end of Queen Street Mall, every Wednesday from 12-1pm you can see the Indigenous Aboriginal gatherings which are the traditional and contemporary dance representing the ancient stories.
+Interestingly at the top end of Queen Street Mall, every Wednesday from 12-1 pm you can see the Indigenous Aboriginal gatherings which are the traditional and contemporary dances representing the ancient stories.
 What a great way to mix shopping with some educational entertainment!

-All the walking, climbing and running around calls for a day of relaxing.
-There are loads of massage places around in Brisbane but I went to Hydra Time Spa Massage.
-If you google the name, you will find it (I don’t think they are in social media yet) Usually I go for a Swedish massage and bubble bath after doing something adventurous like hikes, treks, gym or climbing.
+All the walking, climbing, and running around calls for a day of relaxation.
+There are loads of massage places around Brisbane but I went to Hydra Time Spa Massage.
+If you google the name, you will find it (I don’t think they are on social media yet) Usually I go for a Swedish massage and bubble bath after doing something adventurous like hikes, treks, gym, or climbing.

-But this time, I thought to do for something different as I had never tried a Chinese massage and special Chinese bath before.
-I didn’t know what to expect but happy to report it was actually relaxing!
-The body massage was close to Thai ones = good and bath was peaceful.
+But this time, I thought to do something different as I had never tried a Chinese massage and a special Chinese bath before.
+I didn’t know what to expect but was happy to report it was actually relaxing!
+The body massage was close to Thai ones = good and the bath was peaceful.
 Just not sure, what herbs or Chinese medicine they put in the bath.

 13. Go on a walking tour